Demmythetechie/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-task 6: This program prints one character of string str and skip one till the end of the string. task 7: This program prints the second half of the string passed into the function. task 8: This function prints the elements of an array depending int n.
+task 6: This program prints one character of string str and skip one till the end of the string. task 7: This program prints the second half of the string passed into the function. task 8: This function prints the elements of an array depending int n. task 9: This function copied one string to another using strcpy(which is the only way)